Group invariant operators and some applications on norm-attaining theory: Norm-attaining -invariant operators

 \section{Norm-attaining $G$-invariant operators}

 Our aim in this section is to extend some relevant results from the theory of norm-attaining operators under the hypothesis that the operators that we are considering are invariant under a group action.
 This approach does not depend only on the underlying Banach spaces but also on the group acting on $X$.
-Indeed, we start by considering some counterexamples to the Bishop-Phelps theorem (for $G$-invariant operators).
+Indeed, we start by studying some counterexamples to the Bishop-Phelps theorem in the scenario of $G$-invariant operators.
 Many of these counterexamples (see \cite{acosta1, G, JW, L, S}) consider $X$ to be a Banach sequence space, that is, a Banach space whose elements are infinite sequences of real or complex numbers.
-In this scenario, the most natural group to consider is a subgroup of permutations of the natural numbers.
-To simplify the notation, we will denote in the same way the subgroup $G$ of permutations of the natural numbers and the natural group associated to the sequence space $X$ whose action is defined by
+In this scenario, the most natural group to consider is a group of permutations of the natural numbers.
+To simplify the notation, we will denote in the same way the subgroup $G$ of permutations of the natural numbers and the natural group associated to the sequence space $X$ whose action is naturally defined by

 for every $g\in G$ and every $(x_1,x_2,x_3,\ldots)\in X$.